nllz/IRTF-HRPC/draft-research.md

       purposes of the Internet Standards Process.

 Openness
-: The quality of the unfiltered Internet that allows for free access to other hosts.

 : Absence of centralized points of control &#x2013; a feature that is assumed to make it easy for new users to join and new uses to unfold {{Brown}}.

 Permissionless innovation